FAQ

 How will I know what assignments my student has for a given week or what grades they are getting in their classes?

 Instructors will upload all assignments and grades to our online portal, iGradePlus.
-Both parents and students will have accounts and are able to log in any time.
+Students will have individual accounts on the platform and are able to log in any time.
 Each week’s assignments are available online after 9:00 p.m. on Tuesdays, and grades for previous assignments are uploaded on a weekly basis.

 Why are students required to take a minimum of three classes?

-We require students take a minimum of three classes for two highly beneficial reasons: relationship building and class viability.
+We require 6th-10th grade students to take a minimum of three classes for two highly beneficial reasons: relationship building and class viability.
 Taking three classes means the student is on campus long enough to build strong relationships with instructors and other students, and ensures that classes have the highest chance of becoming viable.
 If a class does not reach a minimum of three enrolled students, it may not be offered that school year.
+We do allow our junior and senior students to take less classes in recognition that they may also be dual enrolling or need less classes in their final two years of school.